 Conversion value rules let you adjust conversion values to record their relative value to your business based on conditions, such as location, device, and customer attributes.

-Conversion value rules only apply to Search, Shopping and Display campaigns.
+Conversion value rules only apply to Search, Shopping, Display, and Performance Max campaigns.

 Once setup, you can view your conversion value rules output in the conversion value column in your conversion actions table.
 Read view your conversion value rules reporting.
-These rules will also be used for value-based bidding optimization in your campaigns using Target ROAS bidding, Maximize conversion value bidding, or Smart Shopping campaigns.
+These rules will also be used for value-based bidding optimization in your campaigns using Target ROAS bidding, Maximize conversion value bidding, and Performance Max campaigns.